SkoolNotes/Taproot/2020BIO101/KBhBIO101NucleicAcidsDNARNA.md

 **As in...**
 ![DNA 5 prime to three prime](5primeto3prime.png)

+### DNA/RNA Strand
-* DNA is supposed to be double stranded
+* DNA is supposed to be double stranded: DNA is *anti-parallel* to each other => 5' to 3' backbone parallel to 3' to 5' backbone
 * RNA is supposed to be single stranded

- DNA is *anti-parallel* to each other => 5' to 3' backbone parallel to 3' to 5' backbone

  Temp copies of genome is RNA, permanent record in DNA